 Emotional Support Animals in University Housing

 Federal law (Fair Housing Act) allows individuals with disabilities the presence of emotional support animals in University housing.
 By law, an emotional support animal means any service animal, as defined above, as well as an animal needed for emotional support.
 An individual may keep an emotional support animal as an accommodation in University housing if:

 - The individual has presented documentation to the Access Center that describes the functional limitations of the individual’s disability.
 (Under the Fair Housing Act, the request for documentation is allowed.)
 Documentation must be from a qualified medical provider.

 - The animal is necessary to afford the individual an equal opportunity to use and enjoy a dwelling.

 - There is an identifiable relationship between the impairment and the assistance the animal provides.
-This is determined through documentation from a licensed medical provider.
+This is determined through documentation from a qualified medical provider.

-Emotional support animals are not allowed in classrooms or in public places on campus, unless as an approved accommodation, or as trained service animals as defined above.
+Emotional support animals are not allowed in classrooms or in public buildings on campus, unless as an approved accommodation, or as trained service animals as defined above.

-The Access Center will determine, after meeting with the student and reviewing appropriate documentation, and in accordance with applicable laws and regulations, whether the animal requested is a reasonable accommodation in University housing.
-Residence Life is consulted on a case-by-case basis.
+The Access Center will determine, after reviewing appropriate documentation and the application for housing/ESA Accommodations (link), whether the animal requested is a reasonable accommodation in University housing.
+Housing and Residence Life is then informed of the Access Center’s recommendation.